folkswhocode/awesome-diversity/README.md

 # Awesome Diversity

-:sparkles: A curated list of amazingly awesome articles, websites and resources about diversity on technology. :sparkles:
+:sparkles: A curated list of amazingly awesome articles, websites and resources about diversity in technology. :sparkles:

 **Always work in progress.**